AETC 2021 will feature almost 50 hands-on workshops presented by educators and vendors, and aligned with the NETS for Students (See Strands).

 Deadlines and Criteria

-The deadline to submit an application to present a three-hour hands-on workshop was January 31, 2018.
+The deadline to submit an application to present a three-hour or one-and-a-half hour hands-on workshop is February 1, 2021.
 Applications must be made online.
 Incomplete or late applications will not be considered.
 Notification of application status will be mailed to the Main presenter.
 The conference program committee carefully reviews all submissions.
 Selection criteria are designed to ensure that the workshops will be of high quality, will be of interest to conference attendees (primarily Alabama K-12 teachers, administrators, and support staff), will include a strong hands-on component, and will effectively use the entire block of time.

 Registration for Presenters

 AETC will provide one complimentary conference registration per workshop.
 The person listed on the Application to Present as the Main presenter will receive the complimentary registration.
 If you choose to have a copresenter, they will be registered as the facilitator for your workshop and will receive a complimentary facilitator registration.
 A workshop may be presented by any number of people; however, only the first two presenters will be identified on the AETC website and listed in the printed conference program.